AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 Project Overview

-The study will investigate the genetic influence of methane and the ability to select for the trait, especially among cattle on pasture and forage-based diets.
-Understanding these differences may provide valuable insights into cow efficiency and energy loss under grazing conditions.
+The study will evaluate the effective capture of methane emission records, the genetic drivers of methane emissions, and the potential to select for these traits.
+The resulting records will enable examination of genetic drivers of metabolic heat production and allow for investigation into genetic correlations with other economically relevant traits.
+Understanding, these differences may provide valuable insights into cow intake, efficiency, and energy loss under grazing conditions.
 The findings could contribute to the development or refinement of selection tools that potentially enable producers to identify and select cattle who emit less methane and are more efficient.

 Project Objective